galenseilis/old_blog/_posts/2023-02-19-notes-on-order-theory.md

 > **Example** Suppose we have the strict partial order $\{ ac, ae, bc, bd, be, de\}$, then its cover diagram would look like:
 ![](/assets/images/example_cover_relation_diagram.png)

-> The previous example was plotted using the following Python script:
+> The previous example cab be plotted using the following Python script:
 ```python
 import matplotlib.pyplot as plt
 import networkx as nx